Cocosushi6/bomberman-sfml/README.md

 Note: you must have the SFML libs already installed, and if possible the latest version

+The graphics are from OpenGameArt.org, with some little modifications.
+All credits go to the original creators.

 Here's a screenshot of the latest working version :

 ![screenshot of game](https://raw.githubusercontent.com/Cocosushi6/bomberman-sfml/master/screenshot.png)